-Coronavirus offers criminals an opportunity to approach pension scheme members, savers and investors (especially the more vulnerable in our society) who may be worried about their finances.
+The current environment has offered criminals an opportunity to approach pension scheme members, savers and investors (especially the more vulnerable in our society) who may be worried about their finances.

 Fraud is the deliberate use of deception or dishonesty to deprive, disadvantage or cause loss (usually financial) to another person or party.
 Often criminals will pose as a genuine firm, pretending to offer you help and guidance.
 They may use fraudulent emails, phone calls, text messages or social media posts claiming to provide security for your money, offering new and exciting investment opportunities or advertising 'early access' pension offers.